-Since the Improvement Authority was established in 2002 by the Morris County Board of Chosen Freeholders, it has been providing municipalities, school districts and the county itself with innovative and cost effective methods of funding projects and saving tax dollars at the same time.
+Since the Improvement Authority was established in 2002 by the Morris County Board of County Commissioners, it has been providing municipalities, school districts and the county itself with innovative and cost-effective methods of funding projects and saving tax dollars at the same time.

 By using the MCIA and the county’s AAA Bond rating to finance such projects as equipment and vehicle purchases or leasing and even school and municipal construction, local officials may be able to spend fewer dollars and thereby reduce the property tax burden on their residents.